William Zeal: Colonial politics

-During his campaign for election, Zeal strongly criticised the ability of the Victorian Railways engineer-in-chief, Thomas Higinbotham.
+Zeal was elected to the Victorian Legislative Assembly at the 1864 election, as one of three members for the seat of Castlemaine.
+During his campaign for election, he strongly criticised the ability of the Victorian Railways engineer-in-chief, Thomas Higinbotham.
 In 1865, a select committee of the Victorian Parliament was set up to investigate Higinbotham's claim that Zeal had exaggerated the extent of his experience, and his implication that Zeal had acted corruptly when dealing with private railway construction contractors Cornish and Bruce, whom Zeal left the government service to work for.
 The committee exonerated Zeal.